allenai/wildguard/README.md

 [WildGuard](https://arxiv.org/pdf/2406.18495) is a safety classification model for user-model chat exchanges.
 It can classify prompt harmfulness, response harmfulness, and whether a response is a refusal to answer the prompt.

+Please see our companion repository [Safety-Eval](https://github.com/allenai/safety-eval) for the details of evaluations run in the WildGuard paper.

 ## Installation

 ```bash